 Don’t Limit Yourself to Walls

 Of course, when it comes to painting, you’ve got more than just walls to consider.
 Whether you’re sticking to a neutral color throughout, going for an accent pop, or layering subtle tones throughout the space, remember that you’ve got a bigger canvas to work with than you might imagine.
-You can think about painting archways, trim, and even ceilings if you want to really tie your look together.
+You can think about painting archways, trim, cabinets, and even ceilings if you want to really tie your look together.

 In a home with a subtle color scheme, these can be great places for a splash of color or texture.
 Or, if you opt for brighter colors, these can be natural spots for a unifying white or neutral.
 The sky’s your limit!